 To celebrate these incredible women, the GADW has commissioned Pulitzer Prize-winning political cartoonist Mike Luckovich to create an original drawing of the five “Super Sheroes.”
 The popular artist will make a special appearance during the program to unveil this tribute to the honorees.

-Additional plans are being made to make the event unique, informative, and entertaining to support the re-election campaigns of both Congresswoman McBath and State Senator Jordan.
 The annual event will also celebrate the first anniversary of GADW’s founding.
+Additional plans are being made to make the event unique, informative, and entertaining to support the re-election of both Congresswoman McBath and State Senator Jordan — a donation of $100 will be split evenly for their campaigns.

 About Our SHERO Award Winners

 U.S. Rep. Lucy McBath pulled the biggest Georgia Democratic upset of the 2018 midterm elections when she unseated Republican Karen Handel to represent Georgia’s 6th Congressional District.
 McBath co-sponsored the HAVEN Act, and important legislation to support Pell Grant recipients.
 She serves on the Judiciary and Education & Labor Committees in Congress, and is campaigning for re-election this year.